nicolaei/master/docs/thesis/source/07_discussion.md

 ### The impact of multiple clients

-With few devices avaliable, it wasn't possible to test the impact of multiple clients for each of the scanning algorithms, but it's likely that introducing more clients can increase the impact of the scanning algorithm due to more clients have to be able to transmit their data within the period between channel
+With few devices avaliable, it was not possible to test the impact of multiple clients for each of the scanning algorithms, but it's likely that introducing more clients can increase the impact of the scanning algorithm due to more clients have to be able to transmit their data within the period between channel